METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Evaluation

-We first consider metrics to evaluate the full piece fidelity with respect to the reference piece, both overall and specifically for the melody.
-We then consider bar-level metrics for polyphonicity and rhythmicity and bar-level and track-level metrics for average pitch and pitch diversity.
+We first consider objective metrics to evaluate the full piece fidelity with respect to the reference piece, both overall and specifically for the melody.
+We also consider a metric to evaluate the instrument realisticness in terms of pitch distribution.